Painting with Light to Capture Decisive Moments

 Gear

 The two Speedlights I use are the Nikon SB-5000 because of their high-sync capabilities and ease of use.
 I connect my Speedlights with my camera using Godox X1T-N for Nikon because of its ease of use and reliability.
-I use Manfrotto because it's easy to assemble, given that I usually shoot my cinematic headshots outdoors.
+I use Manfrotto softboxes because they're easy to assemble, given that I usually shoot my cinematic headshots outdoors.

 Wardrobe